Synbols: Probing Learning Algorithms with Synthetic Datasets: Broader Impact

 The Synbols synthetic dataset generator is designed to explore the behavior of learning algorithms and discover brittleness to certain configurations.
 It is expected to stimulate the improvement of core properties in vision algorithms: \begin{itemize} \item Identifiability of latent properties \item Reusability of machine learning models in new environments \item Robustness to changes in the data distribution \item Better performance on small datasets \end{itemize}

 We designed Synbols with diverse and flexible features (i.e., font diversity, different languages, lower resolution for POC, flexible texture of the background and foreground) and we demonstrated its versatility by reporting numerous findings across 5 different machine learning paradigms.
 Its characteristics address the economic and environmental challenges and we expect this tool to have a transversal impact on the field of machine vision with potential impact on the field of machine learning.
 Its broader impacts, both positive and negative, will be guided by the progress that it stimulates in the machine vision community, where potential applications range from autonomous weapons to climate change mitigation.
 Nevertheless, we hope that our work will help develop more robust and reliable machine learning algorithms while reducing the amount of greenhouse gas emissions from training by way of its smaller scale.
+Economic impact: reliance on computing-intensive environments creates disparities, especially for researchers and organizations with limited computation and hardware budgets.
+Environmental impact: Recent analyses [45, 28] conclude that the greenhouse gases emitted from training very large-scale models, such as transformers, can be equivalent to 10 years' worth of individual emissions

+\begin{ack} This work was majorly supported by Element AI.
+Laurent Charlin is supported through a CIFAR AI Chair and grants from NSERC, CIFAR, IVADO, Samsung, and Google. \end{ack}